 by Justin Standfield

+Why does it work?
+Tracing ‘star breaths‘ with your finger is a simple and your brain can’t help but follow your finger’s movement, interrupting the spiral of anxious thoughts.
+Meanwhile, your measured breathing triggers the parasympathetic nervous system (the scientific term for your body’s relaxation response), which is a bit like hitting a physiological pause button on stress.
 The parasympathetic nervous system is sometimes referred to as the ‘rest and digest’ state because it’s responsible for activities that occur when your body is at rest; it functions in an opposite way to the sympathetic nervous system, which stimulates activities associated with the ‘flight or fight’ response.

 Download our Star Breathing Worksheet.